Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 9(3) All provisions of the Act and this regulation respecting the service, consumption and handling of liquor in licensed premises apply with necessary changes to wine brought by a patron under this section, as if that wine had been purchased in the licensed premises.

-Categories of licence holders that may sell liquor with delivery and takeout food orders
+Sale of liquor with delivery and takeout food orders

-9.1(1) A dining room licensee, dining room/lounge licensee and unique hospitality venue licensee may sell beer, wine, cider and coolers for consumption outside the licensed premises if it is sold with food purchased for delivery or takeout from the licensed premises, as long as such sales comply with the requirements of this section and all terms or conditions of the licence.
+9.1(1) Every licensee is authorized to sell beer, wine, cider or coolers for consumption outside the licensed premises with food purchased for delivery or takeout from the licensed premises under section 24.1 of the Act.

 9.1(2) All food that is sold with liquor under this section must be prepared in a kitchen located in the licensed premises.